 GPS Coords: 32.0809, -81.0872

-We got settled in at Skidaway and squeezed ourselves into our Jeep, and headed to town.
+We settled in at Skidaway, squeezed ourselves into our Jeep, and headed to town.
 This area of Savannah is, of course, along the river.
-Tons of restaurants, pubs, galleries and boutiques can be found in this part of the City.
-We did not arrive until dark, and most of the shops were closed.
+Tons of restaurants, pubs, galleries, and boutiques can be found in this part of the City.
+We did not arrive until dark, and most shops were closed.

-Unfortunately, we only had time for dinner, so we parked in a pay lot and made our way to the restaurant.
+Unfortunately, we only had time for dinner, so we parked in a pay lot and went to the restaurant.
 Parking in this area was a bit of a challenge.
 I hope we can return on a warmer (but not hot) day and explore thoroughly.

 Graffito’s Pizza